Digital McCarthyism: Elon Musk Flings His Poo at Federal Workers

 The aspiration, let alone parallels, to McCarthy’s tactics are striking.

-The redundant DOG redundancy co-lead’s behavior bears an unsettling resemblance to a primate displaying dominance through chaos, flinging accusations at federal workers from the tall tower of his social media perch while his followers scramble to join the mayhem.
+The redundant co-lead of DOG redundancy exhibits behavior with an unsettling resemblance to a primate displaying dominance through chaos, flinging accusations at federal workers from the tall tower of his social media perch while his followers scramble to join the mayhem.
 Yet unlike actual primates, who typically display such behavior as fear-driven survival mechanism, Musk’s digital tantrums only serve abuse, intimidation and entertainment purposes for his audience.

 The result?
 A deluge of targeted mob harassment that forced Thomas to privatize her public presence.
 This mirrors McCarthy’s practice of publicly naming government employees and subjecting them to widespread scrutiny and harassment.

 The irony here is thick enough to cut with a knife.
-While Musk critiques supposedly wasteful government roles, he co-leads the DOG, a currently nonexistent advisory group that itself represents a new unnecessary layer of bureaucracy without any clear mandate or any demonstrated benefit.
-It’s the definition of governmental bloat masquerading as the opposite, making his attacks on career civil servants especially hypocritical.
+While Musk critiques supposedly wasteful government roles, he co-leads a currently nonexistent advisory group that itself represents a new unnecessary layer of bureaucracy without any clear mandate or any demonstrated benefit.
+DOG is the definition of governmental bloat masquerading as the opposite, making his attacks on career civil servants especially hypocritical.

 The key similarities to McCarthyism are of course troubling to those familiar with basic history: